projectEndings/projectEndings.github.io/accomplishments.md

 ## "staticSearch Tool" Implementation

-Using the Endings staticSearch tool, developed by Martin Holmes and Joey Takeda, The Endings Project has successfully implemented a dynamic to static site generator for XML-based websites.
+Using the Endings staticSearch tool, developed by Martin Holmes and Joey Takeda, The Endings Project has successfully implemented a "dynamic-to-static-site generator" for XML-based websites.
 As part of the "Endings Toolkit," the staticSearch Tool supports wildcard searches as well as booleans and allows for a variety of search filters.

 * [The Map of Early Modern London, edition 6.4.](https://mapoflondon.uvic.ca/)
 * [The Colonial Despatches, edition 2.1.](https://bcgenesis.uvic.ca/search.html)